Constructions of difference sets in nonabelian 2-groups: Further Construction Methods

-The set of elements of a group $G$ on which a group ring element $A \in \Z G$ is nonzero is the \emph{support} of~$A$.
-By \eqref{eqn:DDstar}, we may regard a Hadamard difference set in a group $G$ as a perfect ternary array of modulus $\sqrt{|G|}$ in $G$ whose support is~$G$.
-A survey of results on the matrix representation of a perfect ternary array in an abelian group is given in~\cite{PTAs1999}.
+The set of elements of a group $G$ on which a group ring element $A \in \Z G$ is nonzero is the \emph{support} of~$A$; the size of this set is the \emph{weight} of~$A$, written $\wt(A)$.
+We firstly show that the integer $c$ in \cref{defn:pta} is equal to the weight of the perfect ternary array, and that it is a square.